 Stunning Cenotes and Underwhelming Cuisine: The Real Deal on Mérida

 Greetings, friends!
 Have you heard much about the city of Mérida?
 Are you curious about the Yucatán Peninsula’s “second city” after Cancún?
 I spent about three days there with my cousin Kailyn and her boyfriend Andrew, and as you can probably guess by the title of this post, Mérida is one city I have a few opinions on!
-Kailyn has appeared on Caffeinated Excursions a couple of times already since we went to Mexico City together in January of 2018.
-She was also the author of a guest post featuring Puerto Rico, which you can check out here!
+Kailyn (author of the travel blog Kailyn Travels) has appeared on Caffeinated Excursions a couple of times already since we went to Mexico City together in January of 2018.
+She was also the writer of a guest post featuring Puerto Rico, which you can check out here!

 I first met up with Kailyn and Andrew in Mexico City, where we tried Quintonil, a top-rated restaurant in the world (you can read more about that experience here).
 The next day, we flew to Mérida.
 Kailyn was inspired to visit Mérida by the blog Hippie in Heels, whose author has lived there and published a lot of information about the city.
 After a few days, we rented a car and drove from Mérida to Cancún, where I bid them a safe journey back to Chicago before taking a bus to the beautiful island of Holbox.